nds-org/workbench-helm-chart/README.md

 NOTE: This does not currently clean up or delete any user namespace or deployments.

 # TODO
+* Does nginx-ingress need special config for `default-ssl-cert`?
 * Improve hosting/workflow - user should not have to clone this repo to install via Helm
 * NFS / PVC vs hostPath option?
 * OAuth vs custom auth option?